 In this blog post, we will answer this very question.
 We’ve created a Presto UDF Project on Github that simplifies this process considerably.
 Here’s a layout of the code for ease of exposition.

 │ ├── ArrayAggregationState.java

 │ └── NumberSystemFunctions.java

-When Presto server launches, it requests PluginManager to find and load plugins under the $PRESTO_HOME/plugins/ directory.
-Plugins can contain ConnectorFactory, FunctionFactory, Types among other things.
-For this blogpost, we’re interested in FunctionFactory.
+When the Presto server launches, it requests PluginManager to find and load plugins under the $PRESTO_HOME/plugins/ directory.
+Plugins can contain ConnectorFactory, FunctionFactory, and Types among other things.
+For this blog post, we’re interested in FunctionFactory.
 In this setup, UDFPlugin will supply a FunctionFactory that will contain all the UDFs contained in the project.